computationalcognitivescience/lovelace/content/_part_iii/mathlib.md

 Now that we've covered the basics for Scala and ```mathlib``` we can go cover what constitutes a computer simulation of a formal theory.
-To run a computer simulation you minimally need two components: The implementation of the formal theory and sample input.
+To run a computer simulation you minimally need two components: The implementation of the formal theory and sample input {% cite guest_how_2020 %}.
 The advantage of simulations are that you can let the computer do the hard work computing many input-output mappings, but it is still a lot of work if have to supply each input manually.

 {% maincolumn 'assets/img/simulation-components.svg' 'A simulation architecture
 consists of the implementation of the formal theory and an input generator that